José M. Cabanillas: Korean War

-In July 1950, he became commander of the USS Dixie, a destroyer tender in the Pacific.
-During the Korean War he provided firing cover to the U.S. Marines involved in the Inchon invasion.
+In July 1950, he became commanding officer of the USS Dixie, a destroyer tender in the Pacific.
+During the Korean War, Dixie provided firing cover to the U.S. Marines involved in the Inchon invasion.
 In 1951, Cabanillas was reassigned to the staff of the United States Pacific Fleet in Hawaii.
 In 1953, he was transferred to the fifth Naval District in San Juan, Puerto Rico as chief of staff.

 Later years

-Cabanillas retired from the Navy in 1955 and moved to Richmond, Virginia.
+Cabanillas retired from the United States Navy in 1955 and moved to Richmond, Virginia.
 In 1956, Cabanillas made use of the benefits of the G.I.
 Bill and studied law at the University of Richmond School of Law.
 He passed the Virginia Bar at the end of his second year.
 He served as law librarian at the University for 6 years and then joined a Richmond law firm.

-Cabanillas died on September 15, 1979, at the Hunter Holmes McGuire Veterans Administration Medical Center in Richmond.
+Cabanillas died on September 5, 1979, at the Hunter Holmes McGuire Veterans Administration Medical Center in Richmond.
 He was the first Puerto Rican to make rear admiral in the US Navy, albeit a tombstone promotion.
 He was cremated and buried at sea with full military honors.

+In 2023 José M. Cabanillas was posthumously inducted to the Puerto Rico Veterans Hall of Fame.